 Redis

-Redis is an open source, BSD licensed, advanced key-value store.
+Redis is an open-source, in-memory data store often used as a database, cache, and message broker.
+It stores data in RAM instead of disk, which makes it extremely fast.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.

 Redis is an open-source, networked, in-memory, key-value data store with optional durability.
 It is written in ANSI C. The development of Redis has been sponsored by Pivotal since May 2013; before that, it was sponsored by VMware.
 According to the monthly ranking by DB-Engines.com, Redis is the most popular key-value store.
 The name Redis means REmote DIctionary Server.